garyfleming/lets-begin/lets-begin.md

 # B. Goal(s)

 ^ b) to find clear, coherent goals that'll help you ensure you're going in the right direction -- As you can speak/think about the domain in the terms of the domain, you can start to figure out your goals within that framework of understanding.
 "We initially want to achieve something like X, and Y and Z are kinda interesting too" "We know we've succeeded when..."
+"Walking app for hills, aligned to bagging munros with minimal repeated descents."
+"Might eventually do country hikes" "Succeeded when reasonable routes for all munros"

 ^ TODO OKRs